-***If you or a loved one are experiencing an eating disorder, seek help immediately.
-You can reach the National Eating Disorder Association Helpline at 1-800-931-2237 (M–Th from 9AM–9PM EST and Fri 9AM–5PM EST).
+**If you or a loved one is experiencing an eating disorder, you can contact the National Eating Disorder Association Helpline for support and resources at 1-800-931-2237 (M–Th from 9AM–9PM EST and Fri 9AM–5PM EST).

 4. Severe Mood Swings

 Some people living with borderline personality disorder may experience dissociative episodes.
-Feelings of dissociation involve feeling like you're "out of your body," a sense of lacking or losing one's identity, or a feeling that the world around you isn’t real.
+Dissociation usually involves feeling like you're "out of your body", like you’re lacking or losing your identity, or like the world around you isn’t real.
 Feelings of paranoia or suspicion about the motives of other people may also precede full dissociation.
 Individuals living with BPD most often experience dissociation during times of high stress.

 Treatment For Borderline Personality Disorder